 Furthermore, we also have some experimental evidence on the robustness of the projection bias.
-As we explain in detail in section 3, in Experiment 4 we showed subjects the network in figure 4 and then we asked them the same questions about the degree distribution.
-Note that the network is exactly the same as the network in Experiment 1 apart from the labels of the nodes.
-However, all subjects were assigned to the same location in the network, which is a high type (d = 7) located next to the node assigned to low type subjects in Experiment 1.
-Thus, we expect that the projection bias should disappear in Experiment 4 given that all subjects were assigned to be of high type.
+As we explain in detail in section 3, in Stage 5 we showed subjects the network in Figure 4 and after they completed the decision problem we asked them the same questions about the degree distribution.
+Note that the network is exactly the same as the network in Stage 1 apart from the labels of the nodes.
+However, all subjects were assigned to the same location in the network, which is a high type (d = 7) located next to the node assigned to low type subjects in Stage 1.
+Thus, we expect that the projection bias should disappear in Stage 5 given that all subjects were assigned to be of high type.

-Figure 5 shows that the projection bias disappears in Experiment 4.
+Figure 5 shows that the projection bias disappears in Stage 5.
 This result also allows us to exclude the alternative explanation that the emergence of the projection bias is due to the location of the low type node in the bottom-left part of the network image.
-This is because in Experiment 4 all the subjects are assigned to the high type node which is the closest one in the network image to the node that low type subjects were assigned to in the first part of the experiment.
-If the projection bias were due to the low type subjects' location on the image in Experiment 1 then we should observe that all subjects have a projection bias in Experiment 4, but figure 5 shows that this is clearly not the case.
+This is because in Stage 5 all the subjects are assigned to the high type node which is the closest one in the network image to the node that low type subjects were assigned to in the first part of the experiment.
+If the projection bias were due to the low type subjects' location on the image in Stage 1 then we should observe that all subjects have a projection bias in Stage 5, but Figure 5 shows that this is clearly not the case.

 A second location effect is on subjects' perception of the key individuals in the network.
 We asked subjects "In your opinion, who are the key individuals in the group?".
 We then compared, for each individual in the network, the probability of being identified as a key individual by high type and low type subjects.
 For most individuals in the network these probabilities did not differ significantly.
 However, there are two exceptions: the individuals named Harry and William who are of type 4 and 7 respectively.
 Crucially, both are directly linked to the low type subjects and neither is linked directly to the high type subjects.
-We find that low type subjects are more likely to identify Harry (p = 0.033) and William (p = 0.026) as key individuals as compared to high type subjects.
-This is evidence that low type individuals have a tendency to attribute more importance to their own connections in the context of the overall network compared to the importance given to those individuals by a subject who is not connected to them.
-The converse effect is not present for high type individuals, possibly because high type subjects have many connections and therefore they do not deem an individual important just because that individual is one of their connections.
+We find that low type subjects are more likely to identify Harry (MWW, p = 0.033) and William (MWW, p = 0.026) as key individuals as compared to high type subjects.22 This is evidence that low type individuals have a tendency to attribute more importance to their own connections in the context of the overall network compared to the importance given to those individuals by a subject who is not connected to them.
+The converse effect is not present for high type individuals, possibly because high type subjects have many connections and therefore they do not deem an individual important just because that individual is one of their connections.23